constantin9845/AES-128-192-256/README.md

 #### To do
-- determine type for Key schedule array, need 32 bit elements
+- Test key schedule and function g
+- implement function to perform encryption rounds
-- implement g function for key scheduler
+- implement other key length variants
-- In key addition function, each element in key array --> 32 bits / data is 1 byte, need to resize key before addition.
+- implement different modes of AES

 #### non priority: